Ambrose2002/SyncFlix_fullStack/README.md

     1. On the Home page, paste Room Id into the Join Room text box
     2. Click on Join Room

-## Contributing

-Contributions are always welcome!

-   1. Fork the repository.
-   2. Create a new branch (git checkout -b feature/your-feature).
-   3. Make your changes and commit them (git commit -m 'Add new feature').
-   4. Push to the branch (git push origin feature/your-feature).
-   5. Open a pull request.

-Please adhere to this project's `code of conduct`.

-## Contact

 For questions or feedback, please contact [Ambrose Blay](mailto:ambrose2002blay@gmail.com.com).